PlaidCloud/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 ## {{% heading "prerequisites" %}}

-You need to have a Kubernetes cluster.
+You need to have a PlaidCloud cluster.
 You also need `kubectl`, [installed](/docs/tasks/tools/#kubectl) and configured to communicate with your cluster.
 Make sure that you are using a version of `kubectl` that is [compatible](/releases/version-skew-policy/) with your cluster.